Milestone 6 – Export Finale | CA Devesh Thakur | eTaxSave

 • Export current account

-Once advance payment is received, production begins strictly as per buyer requirements, which may include:
+Once advance payment is received, production begins strictly as per buyer requirements.
+Consistency with specifications is critical to avoid disputes and rejections.

 • Custom design or colour